AdaCore/gnatstudio/docs/users_guide/extending.rst

 :command:`--hide`.  :command:`--server` opens a socket on the specified port, allowing multiple clients to connect to a running GPS and send GPS shell or Python commands.  :command:`--hide` tells GPS not to display its main window when starting.
-On unix systems, you still need to have access to the current screen (as determined by the :file:`DISPLAY` environment variable) in this mode.
+On Unix systems, you still need to have access to the current screen (as determined by the :file:`DISPLAY` environment variable) in this mode.
 Using both switches provides a way to launch GPS as a background process with no initial user interface.